-Every member of the public health workforce must learn how to communicate with the media, even if he or she is not the organization’s “official” spokesperson.
-The need for public trust of officials during crises and emergencies has been on the rise.
+Every member of the public health workforce must learn how to communicate with the media, even if they are not the organization’s “official” spokesperson.
+The need for public trust of officials during crises and emergencies continues to rise.

-Crisis and Emergency Risk Communication (CERC) was developed by the Centers for Disease Control and Prevention (CDC) and is a proven, psychology-based system that enables public spokespersons to effectively communicate emergency messages to their community and the media.
+Crisis and Emergency Risk Communication (CERC) was developed by the Centers for Disease Control and Prevention (CDC) and is a proven, psychology-based system that enables public spokespersons to communicate emergency messages to their community and the media effectively.

 The attendees will have opportunities to write a news release, learn interview techniques, and conduct a press conference.
 A review of using social media during normal operations and public emergencies will be provided.
-This course is interactive to include communication issues and appropriate strategies to increase trust and credibility in times of crisis.
+This course is interactive and includes communication issues and appropriate strategies to increase trust and credibility in a crisis.